 Ban for 2011 Vuelta winner Cobo could give title to Froome

-AIGLE, Switzerland (AP) -- Juan Jose Cobo has been banned from cycling for three years after being found guilty of doping in 2011, the year he won the Spanish Vuelta.
+AIGLE, Switzerland — Juan Jose Cobo has been banned from cycling for three years after being found guilty of doping in 2011, the year he won the Spanish Vuelta.

 Cobo’s ban puts 2011 Vuelta runner-up Chris Froome in line for a seventh Grand Tour title.